amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 My main goal in collecting slide rules is to play, not to display.
 Although these simple instruments no longer hold practical value today, they were once instrumental in humanity's ability to create societal value.
 I acknowledge that fact by collecting them.
 And by using them, I learn the ingenuity of my forebears, the engineers who designed these marvellous devices.
 Indeed, I taught my son how to use slide rules, when he was a third-grader.
 I am motivated by knowledge and nostalgia, not by possessory pride or pecuniary purpose.
 So, when perusing my collection described in this section, take my biases into consideration.

 Below, I arranged my collection by slide rule varieties (straight, circular, and cylindrical) and, within each variety, by manufacturer names.
 Do note, though, that sellers (brands) were not necessarily the same as manufacturers, in some cases.
 For example, Frederick Post, a well-known American company, sold under the Post brand the bamboo slide rules manufactured by Hemmi in Japan.
 Hemmi also sold the same slide rules under their own brand.
 Also of note was that German manufacturers, Faber-Castell (est. 1761), Aristo (est. 1862), and Nestler (est. 1878), were in [West Germany](https://en.wikipedia.org/wiki/West_Germany) (FRD) during the [Cold War](https://en.wikipedia.org/wiki/Cold_War), but Reiss (est. 1882) was in [East Germany](https://en.wikipedia.org/wiki/East_Germany) (DDR).
-Likewise, Kontrolpribor, a Russian manufacturer, is more properly labelled as a company from the former [Soviet Union](https://en.wikipedia.org/wiki/Soviet_Union).
+And Kontrolpribor, a Russian manufacturer, is more properly labelled a company from the former [Soviet Union](https://en.wikipedia.org/wiki/Soviet_Union).

 ## *straight rules*